SenseNet/sensenet/docs/content-naming.md

 The [DisplayName Field Control](displayname-field-control.md) automatically fills the value of the [Name Field Control](name-field-control.md) visible in the same [Content View](content-view.md), from the value entered to the DisplayName Field Control.
 The entered DisplayName is processed so that invalid characters are encoded - the resulting string will be the automatically created Name for the Content.
 The Name however does not change automatically in the following cases:

 - the user edits the Name manually,
-- the underlyng Content already exists in the Content Repository, so it is not a new scenario but a rename scenario.
+- the underlyng Content already exists in the Content Repository, so it is not a new scenario but an edit scenario.

 #### Autonaming on server side